 Taking the World by Storm

 The Book of Mormon is one of the West End and Broadway's most successful productions in recent history, and has come to be ranked as one of the best musicals of our time.
-And though it's about as different to Les Mis or Phantom as chalk is to cheese, we assure you it's every bit as unforgettable!
+And though it's about as different to Les Mis or Hamilton as chalk is to cheese, we assure you it's every bit as unforgettable!